michigan sheriffs' coordinating & training council

 Email Registration Form(s) to the Michigan Sheriffs’ Coordinating and Training Council - Email: training@msctc.org

-PPCT Threat Pattern Recognition Use of Force Instructor Re-Certification Course
+PPCT Threat Pattern Recognition Use of Force (DT) Instructor Course at Monroe County Sheriff Office

 PDF Flyer with Additional Information